 The War On Fats

-Unfortunately, while the anti-fat movement aimed to improve public health, its singular focus on reducing fat intake had unintended consequences.
-As fat consumption in the US decreased, the consumption of processed foods, trans fats, refined carbohydrates, and sugary treats increased.
-As a result, the prevalence of Type 2 diabetes shot up 166% from 1980 to 2012a staggering amount.
-Today, approximately 98 million American adults—more than 1 in 3—have pre-diabetes, costing the healthcare system $413 billion per year.
-The effects of the “war on fats” have had a negative and lasting impact for decades.
-Even now, despite changes in nutritional understanding, many people still think that fats are harmful, overlooking their essential role in a healthy diet.
+Unfortunately, while the anti-fat movement was meant to improve public health, its narrow focus on cutting fat had some serious unintended consequences.
+As fat consumption in the U.S. declined, processed foods, trans fats, refined carbs, and sugar-filled snacks took their place.
+As a result, the prevalence of Type 2 diabetes shot up 166% from 1980 to 2012, a terrifying increase.
+Today, more than 98 million American adults—or about 1 in 3—have pre-diabetes, costing the healthcare system a staggering $413 billion per year.
+The war on fat didn’t just miss the mark—it left a negative lasting impact.

 Introduction To Fats

-Fats are a major source of energy for the body, helping fuel physical activity, cellular metabolism, and organ function.
-Fats provide more than twice as many calories per gram when compared to carbs and protein, making them the most energy efficient macronutrient (as a reminder, the three primary macronutrients are protein, carbohydrates, and fats).
-Without enough fat in our diet, we might feel tired and sluggish.
+Fats are one of the body’s primary energy sources, fueling everything from physical activity to cellular metabolism and organ function.
+They’re also the most energy-dense macronutrient, providing more than twice the calories per gram compared to protein and carbohydrates, making them the most energy-efficient macronutrient.
+For reference, the three primary macronutrients are protein, carbohydrates, and fats.
+Without enough fat in your diet, you’re more likely to feel sluggish, drained, and constantly hungry.

 Below, we’ll dive into the different types of fats and the roles they play in our bodies.